talha131/onCrashReboot/content/ict/Lifelong Learning/Enhancing classroom teaching with ICT through Lifelong Learning.md

 ---
-title:Enhancing classroom teaching with ICT through Lifelong Learning
+title: Enhancing classroom teaching with ICT through Lifelong Learning
 ---

 Lifelong learning in ICT allows educators to continually enhance their teaching methods, making learning more engaging, personalized, and relevant.
 By staying informed about and adopting new technologies, educators can better prepare their students for the future, fostering a love of learning that lasts a lifetime.